-When it comes to location, the highest average paycheck ($75K annually) can be spotted in Washington, DC; San Francisco, Calif. ($63K), Los Angeles, Calif. (about $42K), and San Marino, Calif. (approximately $41K) are the next top-paying cities.
-Chicago, Ill. ranks low on the pay scale — at around $35K, it is one of the lowest-paid cities.
-By state, District of Columbia offers the highest pay at $75K per year.
+When it comes to location, the highest average paycheck ($63K per year) can be spotted in San Francisco, Calif.; Los Angeles, Calif. (approximately $42K), San Marino, Calif. ($41K), and Steamboat Springs, Colo. ($40K) are the next top-paying cities.
+Chicago, Ill. is near the bottom for pay at around $35K.
+U.S. pay levels are highest in the state of California; salaries there average to about $47K annually.

 Years of Experience

-For those with one to four years of experience, median paychecks reach around $36K per year.
-Average pay is $45K annually for those with five to nine years of experience.
-Broken down by tenure, the largest share of Coldwell Banker employees (36 percent) have 10-19 years of experience and earn $43K per year on average.
+For those who claim five to nine years of work experience, pay on average amounts to $43K annually.
+For those with one to four years of experience, median paychecks reach about $37K per year.
+Broken down by tenure, the largest share of Coldwell Banker employees (36 percent) have 10-19 years of experience and earn $44K annually on average.

 Certifications and Degrees

 Licensed Real Estate Brokers earn $80K per year, far more than their non-accredited counterparts.
 Acquiring certification to be a Licensed Real Estate Salesperson is rewarded with median pay of approximately $35K annually.
 Employees who have an Associate's Degree make the most here, hauling in around $50K per year.

 When it comes to skills, Marketing Communications seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $48K annually.
 A relatively widespread skill at Coldwell Banker is Microsoft Office; just over a fifth of employees use it for work.
 Some other standard skills here are Graphic Design, Adobe InDesign, and Adobe Photoshop.